 SEND

-Welcome to our Special Educational Needs and Disabilities information page.
-Hopefully you will find everything that you need.
-Should you require any additional information or have any questions please see Mr Gambles (Special Educational Needs Coordinator) in the first instance, then Mrs Minhas (Head of School) should you require any further support.
-You can contact school via Class Dojo or through emailing enquiries@tp.dsat.education
+Hopefully you will be able to find everything that you need on our SEND page.
+Should you require any additional information or have any questions please see myself (Mr Gambles).
+You can contact me through Class Dojo or through emailing enquiries@tp.dsat.education.

-What are SEND?
+What is SEND?

-Have a significantly greater difficulty in learning than the majority of children of the same age.
+• Has a significantly greater difficulty in learning than the majority of others of the same age.

-Have a disability that prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age in schools within the area of the local authority.
+• Has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

-There are now four broad areas of SEND, these are:
+There are four broad areas of SEND, these are:

 Some children may have needs in one or more of these areas.